The Sue Poole Award 2017

 The Sue Poole Award for Innovation in Domestic Abuse Work is provided by the family of the late Sue Poole in her memory.
 Sue Poole worked tirelessly to support adults, young people and children affected by the impact of domestic abuse.

 Nominations are encouraged from individuals and organisations across all communities in Suffolk, including individuals who may have had personal experiences of domestic abuse.
 The nominee’s for 2017 will be considered by a judging panel made up of the Chairs from each of the local Domestic Abuse Forums across Suffolk, a representative from the PCC and a family member of Sue Poole.

-Nominations are now open and will close on Friday 28 April 2017.
-To nominate please complete the form and return to email@example.com
+The nominations deadline has been extended until Tuesday 2 May 2017.
+To nominate please complete the form and return to firstname.lastname@example.org

 The award is being presented at the Suffolk Constabulary Annual Award Ceremony which this year takes place on the evening of Wednesday 14th June 2017 at the Police Headquarters.